 The Little Rebels Children’s Book Award is a prize for radical fiction aimed at children aged 0-12.
-This year’s winner will be announced at a special ceremony on July 10th.
+The 2019 winner was announced at a special ceremony on July 10th.

 You can buy all of this year’s shortlisted titles, as well as previous Little Rebels Award shortlistees and winners, from Letterbox Library.